z3r0c10wn/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_aix.rst

 Install Wazuh agent on AIX
 ==============================

 The Wazuh agent for AIX can be downloaded from our :doc:`packages list<../packages-list/index>`.
-You can choose installation or a deployment:
+You can choose installation or a deploymentment:

   a) Installation: